 Other medical expenses could include the purchase of a wheelchair, motorized wheelchair, oxygen tanks, CPAP machines, crutches, wheelchair ramps and other items to ensure the victim can still navigate their home.
 If the person becomes paralyzed or bedridden because of the injuries, a special medical bed will need to purchased and installed at the home.

-Visit our site today to learn more about motorcycle accidents and the medical expenses that follow for victims in Lehigh Valley, Pennsylvania.
+Contact a Lehigh Valley motorcycle accident attorney to learn more about motorcycle accidents and the medical expenses that follow for victims in Lehigh Valley, Pennsylvania.